-When you talk to people at orientation, you'll probably find that a lot of them are feeling just like you are.
+When you talk to people at orientation, you'll probably find that a lot of them feel just like you do.
 They're all new to the school and don't know what to expect.
 Talking about a common concern with your classmates can spark new friendships.

-If you ever find your work too overwhelming, teachers and tutors are available for extra help.
-While you have more independence as a high school student than you might have had in middle school, there are still many resources to fall back on if you feel the work is too much or if there's something you don't understand.
+If you feel that your work is too overwhelming, teachers and tutors can offer extra help.
+You have more independence in high school than you might have had in middle school.
+But many resources are there for you if you feel the work is too much or if there's something you don't understand.

 These activities may take place before or after school, or during free periods or study halls.
 Because of this, it helps to sharpen your time management skills in your first year.
-Extracurricular activities are great, but remember to leave free time for yourself.
+And remember to leave free time for yourself.
 Everybody needs some downtime.

 Middle school taught you the basics of academics, time management, and social skills while providing you with a little extra support and guidance — kind of like a bicycle with training wheels.
 High school gives you the chance to take off those training wheels and learn how to be more independent.

-It's perfectly OK if you're nervous at first.
-Even if you don't get off to the best start, that's normal, too — everybody's a bit wobbly the first time they take off their training wheels.
+It's perfectly OK if you're nervous in your first days and weeks in high school.
+Even if you don't get off to the best start, that's normal too.
 Just be patient and keep trying.
 Once you've adjusted to your new independence, you may find you can go farther than you ever imagined.